Archs/iup-aio/README.md

 iup-aio aims the be an all-in-one dll for using [IUP][] in Windows.

+*Attention* : Currently no support for iuptuio and iupwebbrowser in Windows.

 ----

 *[IUP][]* is good for light weight cross platform GUI development.